 In an alternate creation tale, when Obatala fell asleep due to inebriation, Oduduwa took on the task of making people where Obatala had left off.
 Other legends state that Oduduwa modified various parts of the primordial earth while his brother was away.
 The Supreme God, Olodumare, appreciated the value of these deeds and bestowed special accolades on Oduduwa.

 Reaping the benefits of his newly acquired status, Oduduwa ascended to the throne of Ile-Ife, the ancient city where the Yoruba believe the first humans resided.
 When Obatala awoke, he found himself in this scenario.
 The deity was embarrassed by his previous actions and promised never to drink wine again.
 As a result, alcoholic beverages are prohibited in all Obatala rituals.

 Obatala eventually redeemed himself by choosing the path of purity, and humanity resumed worshiping him as one of the earliest Orishas.
 However, he contended with his sibling for human domination for a while.

 In some accounts, Obatala formed an army with an Igbo group.
 He ordered his troops to wear ceremonial masks to scare the human populace into submission when they invaded Ile-Ife.
 It was an attempt to dethrone Oduduwa and overtake the mantle of leadership.
-However, Moremi, an Ile-Ife woman, uncovered the plot in time.
+However, Moremi, an Ile-Ife woman, uncovered the plot beforehand.
 Thereafter, Obatala’s army was defeated.